G7: Moscow must return control of Zaporizhzhya nuclear plant to Kiev

 The Russian Foreign Ministry had already complained in a statement on Tuesday that a planned trip by IAEA representatives to the plant fell through at the last minute because of security concerns raised by the UN Secretariat.

-Ten people were killed in the town and 11 others injured, seven of them seriously, he said.
-In another village close to Nikopol city, another woman died in her home as a result of the attack and a couple was injured.

-The two villages are on the north bank of the Dnipro's Kakhovka reservoir.
-On the southern side less than 20 kilometres away is the nuclear plant that has come under fire.

-The plant's operator Enerhoatom said on the Telegram messaging service on Wednesday the site was operating "with the risk of violations of radiation and fire safety specifications."
+The plant's operator Enerhoatom said on Telegram on Wednesday the site was operating "with the risk of violations of radiation and fire safety specifications."

-Earlier, the head of the agency had accused Russian troops of using the shelling to disconnect the power plant from the Ukrainian electricity grid.
+Elsewhere, at least seven civilians were killed in Russian shelling in the eastern Ukrainian town of Bakhmut, justice officials said Wednesday.

+The general prosecutor's office in Kiev said high-rise buildings, single-family houses and shops in the city centre were hit.
+Seven residents were injured by bomb splinters.

+Otherwise, there was a risk that Russia would destroy the heat and energy infrastructure, Andrii Yermak, according to an Interfax agency news agency report Wednesday.

+There was also fighting in Ukraine's Dnipropetrovsk region.
+Not far from the Zaporizhzhya plant, at least 11 people were killed in missile attacks overnight in the local military said.

-Meanwhile, information was trickling in on the explosions that rocked Russia's Saki air base on the annexed Crimean Peninsula on Tuesday.
+A day after explosions rocked Russia's Saki air base on the annexed Crimean Peninsula on Tuesday, information was trickling in.Mykhailo Podoliak

 At least 10 Russian aircraft were destroyed in the series of blasts, according to Ukrainian Air Force spokesman Yuri Ihnat.